anki2jain/global_network/README.md

 # global_network

-This package provides a GlobalNetwork widget that can be used to display a network error screen when app in offline mode.
+This package provides a GlobalNetwork widget that can be used in an application to display a network error screen during offline mode.

-Now you don't need to implement connection checks on different screens just use this package & let the app user know about the connection issues.
+You no longer need to apply connection checks to various screens, just use this package and let the app user know about the connection issues.

 # Dependencies